To take part in this exciting game, Scouts need:

 After his safe landing, John Bont takes his compass: he has to walk 1.4 km in the direction 45 degrees.
 John quickly walks in a straight line and arrives at point B (plot his position on the map and note the map coordinates).

 John now searches his back-pack.
 Where did I put my very smart phone?
 Ah, he finds the connection wire and the phone; brilliant.
 John carefully connects his phone to the old PC and switches both of them on.
 Following what he learned in his Scout troop, he now downloads from the Google Play Store an App called “Enigma Simulator”.
-John knows that it can break any code, as long as he uses the M4 type machine, so as a precaution, he needs that App.
+John knows that it can break any code, as long as he uses the M4 type machine with 5 printing groups, so as a precaution, he needs that App.
+Sinbad follows what John is doing with full attention.
+Where is this action going to take them next?

-Now all he needs are the special ring settings for the Enigma app.
+Now all John needs are the special ring settings for the Enigma app.
 John pushes the settings button in the App.
 Aha, there it is, his favourite Thin B setting.
-But what about the ring settings.
+John knows the wheel numbers should be beta, I, II and III always.
+He was also warned by BIV to leave the plug board pairs empty, as that would mess up any coded message.
+But what about the ring settings?
 Wooh, how to get those?
 BIV did not gave him any clue for that.
+Nor did Sinbad.
 John has to sit down and think.
 He nervously fiddles around his radio buttons.
 Would the radio help?

-John’s heart beats fast as he types the following address into the PC’s web browser:
+John’s heart beats fast as he types the following address into the old PC’s web browser:

-John Bont carefully folds the paper and puts it in his pocket.
-Mission accomplished.
-He walks outside and finds a shady place under a tree.
-He opens up his lunch box to find out what BIV has prepared him for lunch..….
+Right after the upload, Sinbad and John walk outside and find a shady place under a tree.
+John opens up his lunch box to find out what BIV has prepared them for lunch..….